martijnmeeldijk/TI-oplossingen/Semester 4/BA minor/Guide martijn/07_Association_Rule.md

 10. False
 11. Neither of the above
 12. Cola -> Milk, Diapers
-13. Adult, Male -> Did Not Survive // fout
+13. "Adult, Male -> Did Not Survive" // fout en "Did Not Survive -> Adult, Male" is ook fout